 Unless falling within an exemption, an LLC must maintain a beneficial ownership register at its registered office and must take reasonable steps to identify any "registrable persons" whose details must be entered in such register.
-Broadly speaking a registrable person is (i) an individual holding, directly or indirectly, an LLC interest representing a right to share in more than 25% of the capital or profits of the LLC or representing more than 25% of the voting rights of the LLC or holding the right, directly or indirectly, to appoint or remove a majority of the managers of the LLC or who has the right to exercise, or actually exercises, significant influence or control over the LLC, and (ii) a legal entity established or registered in the Cayman Islands which, by virtue of the LLC interest it holds directly in the LLC or its direct control over the LLC, would be a beneficial owner if it were an individual.
+Broadly speaking a registrable person is (i) an individual holding, directly or indirectly, an LLC interest representing a right to share in 25% or more of the capital or profits of the LLC or representing 25% or more of the voting rights of the LLC or holding the right, directly or indirectly, to appoint or remove a majority of the managers of the LLC or who has the right to exercise, or actually exercises, significant influence or control over the LLC, and (ii) a legal entity established or registered in the Cayman Islands which, by virtue of the LLC interest it holds directly in the LLC or its direct control over the LLC, would be a beneficial owner if it were an individual.

 LLCs are required to engage a licensed Cayman corporate services provider (CSP) to maintain an adequate, accurate and current beneficial ownership register for that LLC at its registered office.
 The CSP is required by law to report this information to a secure, non-public centralised registry maintained by the competent authority in the Cayman Islands.